naomijub/findCheapestPrice/README.md

 ## Concurrency
 As this had only two requests and the xpath lib is pretty fast, the only concurrency I used was `Task.async`.
 The function `fetch_airlines_pricing` would be prettier if I did not have to assign values inside the map to make a request, but the general complexity would have increased.

+obs.
+AFKL API was having problems to respond.

+# TODO
+- [ ] Request date is incorrectly formated -> 403
+- [ ] Request iatas dont have 3 letters -> 403
+- [ ] Task return != 2xx for one request
+- [ ] Task return != 2xx for all request -> 204